 Mrs. Merritt has 10 years of experience in community-based Public Health.
 Specifically, she has expertise in needs assessment and improvement planning, coalition building, curriculum design and training, qualitative and quantitative research design and implementation, evaluation, as well as grants management at the federal, state, and local levels of government and in non-profits.
 She is also certified in secondary education.

 She received B.A. in African American Studies from Georgia State University, M.P.H. from the University of Pittsburgh.

-As Marketing & Community Development Coordinator, Mr. Sinitiere is responsible for providing technical assistance to local communities and organizations who have an interest in applying to become a FQHC.
+As Marketing & Communications Project Manager, Mr. Sinitiere is responsible for creating high-quality content and projects that further the mission of the organization to be the voice for Louisiana's community health centers.
+He leads the development of LPCA's brand identity through strategic communications and marketing initiatives.
 Working with LPCA's Director of Health Policy and Governmental Affairs, Mr. Sinitiere reviews pertinent legislation and advocates on issues important to FQHCs and their various patient populations.
-He leads the organization in its marketing and media outreach and works to promote the Association and its FQHC members to the general public.
+He directs the organization's traditional media, website, and social media outreach.

 Mr. Sinitiere was previously involved in education and outreach efforts surrounding the Affordable Care Act.
 He has experience in coalition building, grassroots organizing, and program management.
 Before getting involved in healthcare, he worked in legislative advocacy and political campaigns throughout Louisiana and Texas.

 He earned a Bachelor of Arts degree in Political Science from Louisiana State University.